-This is the time of year that I am reminded that while much of my crochet labors for the North Carolina State Fair are conducted while I am home by myself (with my dog and my cat), these sorts of projects are never really brought to fruition by any one person, but rather by a community of people.
+This is the time of year that I am reminded that while much of my crochet labors for the North Carolina State Fair are conducted while I am home by myself — seemingly on an island with my dog and my cat — these sorts of projects are never really brought to fruition by any one person, but rather by a community of people.

 In my case, I have a reliable and stalwart community of friends both near and far who help me in ways tangible and intangible, and I was thinking of them this weekend as I worked first on embroidering the edges of what form the foundation of the four corners of the finished piece: